Salted Caramel Butter Bars

 Butter a 9×13 inch baking pan.

-Press one-third of the dough evenly into the pan to form a bottom crust.
+Press about half of the dough evenly into the pan to form a bottom crust.

 Place the remainder of the dough in the fridge to chill.